wgergely/bookmarks/docs/source/guide.rst

 1. Add bookmark items
 *************************

 First, let's create a new job called **DEMO**.
-With the Bookmarks tab active, right-click and select 'Add/Remove bookmark items...'.
+With the Bookmarks tab active, right-click and select 'Manage bookmark items...'.

 .. carousel::